 What does your child learn at school each day?

-Our curriculum is driven by the Learning Challenge Approach.
-This has a main focus question as an overview for the half term and then each week we have a different question to drive the learning that week.
-These are very open-ended and link to the main focus question.
-We encourage the children to think about the questions at the beginning and end of each week to see if they can answer them with the learning they have done.
-The topic activities are planned to ensure they link to each question.
-The Learning Challenge Approach ensures work is very interactive and hands-on.
+Our topic afternoons are driven by the Learning Challenge Approach.
+This ensures work is very interactive and hands-on.
 It also encourages independence with learning.
 The children in Key Stage 1 have activity star charts where they are encourage to place a star against their name upon completion of each activity.
 They can decide which activity to do and when.

 Children will often say:

 "I love filling up my star chart with the different coloured stars".

 "I like to decide the activity I do first"